UNION COUNTY, PENNSYLVANIA

 New Berlin, PA 17855-0330

-Written requests shall be on the form provided by clicking the link at the bottom of this page and shall include the date of the request, the name and address of the requester, and a clear description of the records sought.
+Written requests shall be on the form provided by clicking this link FORM – STANDARD RIGHT TO KNOW and shall include the date of the request, the name and address of the requester, and a clear description of the records sought.

 Fees